vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 * The reads sequencing data in `.fastq` format for each sample.
 May be compressed as a `.gz` archive.
   * For each experimental condition, both an input (sequencing before immuno-precipitation) and IP (sequencing after immuno-precipitation) are needed.
   * In the case of pair-end sequencing, two files per sample with matching read IDs are needed.
-* The sequences of potential contaminants to control for in `.fasta` format.
+* The sequences of potential contaminants to control for in `.fasta` format (optional).
 * The sequences of the sequencing adapters in `.fasta` format.
 * The sequence of the reference genome in `.fasta` format.
 * Optionally, a `.bed` file containing a blacklist of genomic regions to exclude from the map.
 * `.bed` files of the genomic regions (*e.g* genes, transposable elements, etc.) to analyse the alignment coverage on.
 The 4th column of those bed files must contain the identifiers of the regions.
-Such a file can be produced from a `.gff` annotation using [this script](bedFromGff.md).
+Such a file can be produced from a `.gff` annotation using the [bedFromGff.pl](bedFromGff.md) script.

-Unless specified otherwise, all code samples are in the bash Unix Shell command language.
+Unless specified otherwise, all code examples are in the bash Unix Shell command language.

 The following programs are used in this pipeline: